 3. This document sets out the GCSE Subject Level Conditions for English Literature.
-These conditions will come into effect at 12.01am on Wednesday 9 April 2014 for all GCSE qualifications (graded from 9 to 1) in English Literature.
+These conditions will come into effect at 12.01am on 28th July 2015 for all GCSE gualifications (graded from 9 to 1) in English Literature.

-- 4. Appendix 1 reproduces the requirements in relation to subject content and assessment objectives for GCSE English Literature1, as published by the Department for Education.
-Awarding organisations must comply with these requirements under Condition GCSE(English Literature)1.1. - 5.
-With respect to GCSE qualifications (graded from 9 to 1) in English Literature, awarding organisations must also comply with: - our General Conditions of Recognition,2 which apply to all awarding organisations and qualifications; and - our GCSE Qualification Level Conditions;3 and - all relevant Regulatory Documents. - 6.
+- It also sets our requirements in relation to the interpretation of the subject content and assessment objectives for GCSE English Literature.
+Awarding organisations must comply with these requirements under Condition GCSE(English Literature) 1.1(c). - 5.
+Appendix 1 reproduces the requirements in relation to subject content and assessment objectives for GCSE English Literature1, as published by the Department for Education.
+Awarding organisations must comply with these requirements under Condition GCSE(English Literature)1.1. - 6.
+With respect to GCSE qualifications (graded from 9 to 1) in English Literature, awarding organisations must also comply with: - our General Conditions of Recognition,2 which apply to all awarding organisations and qualifications; and - □ our GCSE Qualification Level Conditions;3 and - all relevant Regulatory Documents. - 7.
 With respect to GCSE qualifications graded from A to G, awarding organisations must continue to comply with the General Conditions of Recognition, and the relevant Regulatory Documents.4